mp5ka5/aes128_design_comparison/README.md

 # A Compact AES-128 Design
-The table shows different design architectures of AES-128.
-Each strategy has its pros and cons.
+Comparing different design architectures of AES-128 to show pros and cons of each strategy.
 Correclty merging these advantages can build a very compact design offering extremely high throughput over a traditional pipelined architecture.
 <br/>
 <br/>